-12.1.12 Safety Footwear
+12.1.12 Safety Footwear and Footwear Accessories

-The City, by way of presentation of an invoice for purchase, shall pay an annual safety footwear allowance of one hundred percent (100%) to a maximum of two hundred and twenty five dollars (\$225.00) per year, effective January 1, 2008.
-This will increase to two hundred and fifty dollars (\$250.00) per year effective January 1, 2010.
+The City, by way of presentation of an invoice for purchase, shall pay an annual safety footwear and footwear accessories allowance of one hundred percent (100%) to a maximum of two hundred and fifty dollars (\$250.00) per year.
+Safety footwear accessories are insoles and shoelaces only, and are eligible for reimbursement upon presentation of an invoice, only where such accessories are not provided directly by the City.

 Safety-toed hip waders are also supplied for special job assignments which are returned to the City after the job is completed.
 They are disinfected after usage to be reissued when next required.
-(Revised March 1, 2007)